Thredbo / Perisher ski resort reviews

 Resources and Useful Links for Riding at Thredbo & Perisher

-Search & book Agoda for accommodation in Thredbo and in Jindabyne.
+Search & book accommodation in Thredbo and in Jindabyne.
 There’s also Snowy Mountains Backpackers in Jindy, they’re the only budget option in town and aren’t listed on the online booking sites, but you can book direct on their own site here.
-The lone budget option in Thredbo is the Thredbo YHA.
+The lone budget option in Thredbo is the Thredbo YHA

 Travel insurance with snow sports cover from World Nomads.
 Their flexible insurance can be bought even if you’re already overseas – I once found out the hard way (in Thailand) how important this can be!